gmarko/protocols/Smart Contract Design.md

 * Amount: An uint248 value representing the amount of token value to deposit.

-The smart contract reconstructs the transaction by decoding the PublicInputdata and processes the depositing request according to the 'Type' field.
+The smart contract reconstructs the transaction by decoding the PublicInputdata and processes the depositing request according to the `Type` field.

 Standard Deposit:

 1. UnconfirmedBalance should be not less than the depositing amount in the deposit request.
 2. Since the smart contract has no way to know the original user who is depositing, DeGate only needs to confirm the amount is valid.
-3. Unconfirmed balance can be queried by the "getUnconfirmedBalance" interface.
+3. Unconfirmed balance can be queried by the `getUnconfirmedBalance` interface.

 Advanced Deposit:

-1. Make sure the pending request the "pendingDeposit" exists
+1. Make sure the pending request the `pendingDeposit` exists
 2. Make sure the amount in the pending deposit is larger or equal to that being deposited
 3. If the ending balance is not fully spent, then the pending deposit would be updated and saved; Otherwise, the pending deposit request is discarded.
-4. Balance of pending deposit can be queried by the "getPendingDepositAmount" interface.
+4. Balance of pending deposit can be queried by the `getPendingDepositAmount` interface.

 ### Account Update transaction